benjkent/SparkPlug/Readme.md

 Project SparkPlug is a collection of C# Razor Class Libraries that can be used with Blazor (wasm) applications.

-- SparkPlug - Accordion is an all-in-one multi-tiered accordion based on bootstrap accordion.
+- SparkPlug - Accordion is an all-in-one multi-tiered accordion with animated arrow feature.
 - SparkPlug - AudioPlayer offers a simplified audio component with all the feature you want.
-When you need a custom player  to play, pause, and track audio without the swiss-army-knife defaults of the reglar html audio element.
+When you need a custom player  to play, pause, and track audio without the swiss-army-knife defaults of the regular html audio element.

 # Usage
 Each C# Razor Class Library is optimized to work independently with only a project reference to the Library from a Blazor wasm applicaition and a @using statement in the _Imports.razor file.